zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

 A **data flow** is a logical diagram representing the flow of data from source data assets, such as a database or flat file, to target data assets, such as a data lake or data warehouse.
 The flow of data from source to target can undergo a series of transformations to aggregate, cleanse, and shape the data.
 Data engineers and ETL developers can then analyze or gather insights and use that data to make impactful business decisions.

-You will create a data flow to ingest data from **two source files**, containing customers (`CUSTOMERS.json`) and orders (`REVENUE.csv`) information.
-The data from the files will go through a process of transformations and filtering based on the Order status and country code of the customers and in the end will be loaded to `CUSTOMERS_TARGET` table in the Autonomous Data Warehouse.
+You will create a data flow to ingest data from **two source files**, containing Customers (`CUSTOMERS.json`) and Orders (`REVENUE.csv`) information.
+The data from the files will go through a process of transformations and filtering based on the order status and country code of the customers, and in the end data will be loaded to `CUSTOMERS_TARGET` table in Autonomous Data Warehouse.

 1. From the **Project Details** page for `DI_Workshop` project, click on **Data Flows** from the submenu.
 ![](./images/click-data-flows.png " ")